lonelyjoeparker/qmul-genome-convergence-pipeline/trunk/bin/README.md

 Generally compatible with Java 1.6+.

+_Hint: you'll need to right-click on the compressed archives and choose 'Save link as...' in most browsers..._

 ###Warranty###
 While some elements of this code have test harnesses and been written to test specifications, the vast majority of methods have only undergone limited testing.